vsaw/vsaw.eu/_posts/2013-08-11-Ubiquitous-Sensors.md

 ---
-title: "The future of ubiquitous sensors and new ways to write software for it "
+title: "The future of ubiquitous sensors and new ways to write software for it"
-date: 2013-08-11
 tags: Tech IoT
 ---